 Grooming Tolerance Training

-Grooming tolerance training introduces your puppy to grooming like brushing and nail trimming.
+Grooming tolerance training introduces your puppy to grooming, such as brushing and nail trimming.

-By following these steps and being consistent, your Chow Chow puppy will become well-socialized and confident.
-Remember, patience and positive reinforcement are essential for successful socialization.
+By following these steps and being consistent, your Chow Chow puppy will become well-socialised and confident.
+Remember, patience and positive reinforcement are essential for successful socialisation.

-It’s very important to socialize your Chow Chow puppy with other dogs.
+It’s very important to socialise your Chow Chow puppy with other dogs.
 This helps them feel confident and calm around other dogs.
 It also lowers the chance of them feeling anxious or aggressive.

 Controlled First Meetings with Vaccinated Dogs